nlfiedler/akashita/docs/Solaris_Installation.md

 # Solaris Installation Guide

+Running boto in Python 3.2 on OpenIndiana seems to fail badly, probably because it is not really converted to Python3 semantics properly (for one thing, it seems to incorrectly mix strings and byte buffers).
+As such, we need to build and install Python 2.7.

 ## Development Tools

-We will need these packages for building Git from source.
+We will need these packages for building Python from source.

 ```
 $ pfexec pkg install developer/illumos-gcc